Jupiter-Development-Revamp/.github/profile/README.md

 We plan to have projects such as **Armed Vortex** which is a proper Anti-Cheat (Unlike our released one).

 ## Developers
-Formerly Owned and Produced by StyxDeveloper, more well known as JJSploit On Top (Not Owner).
-Now Owned and Produced by PrometheusDeveloper, or known as Dan.
+Owned and Produced by PrometheusDeveloper, or known as John.

 ## Join Us
 Join us (https://discord.gg/MstqrY6gtq) providing a new and innovative and future.